cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 </HighlightBox>

 You can also inspect your keys.
-These are held in the backend keyring, which, by default, is that of the operating system:
+These are held in the backend keyring, which by default is that of the operating system:

 ```bash
 $ ./simd keys list